sparkflows/sparkflows-docs/docs/tutorials/nlp/namefinder.rst

 Fire provides NameFinder Processor to easily detect named entities and numbers in text.
 It takes in a column name in the input DataFrame containing text.
 It then detects the entities and stores them into a new column.

-To be able to detect entities the NameFinder needs a model.
+To be able to detect entities, the NameFinder needs a model.
 The model is dependent on the language and entity type it was trained for.

 https://opennlp.apache.org/documentation/1.6.0/manual/opennlp.html#tools.namefind.recognition.cmdline